-Christina A. Noiva is a paralegal with extensive experience in Creditor Rights, such as Residential and Commercial Foreclosures and Bankruptcy.
-At Neubert, Pepe, & Monteith, P.C., she will attorneys regarding Residential and Commercial Foreclosures and Bankruptcy matters.
+Christina A. Noiva is a paralegal with extensive experience in Creditor Rights, such as residential and commercial foreclosures and bankruptcy.
+At Neubert, Pepe, & Monteith, P.C., she assists attorneys regarding these matters.

 Ms. Noiva started her career as a Legal Assistant in Burlington Vermont in 2006 working in creditor’s rights.
 She received her degree in Paralegal Studies from Champlain College in 2007.
-She graduated cum laude and completed the Honors Program and a Dean’s List candidate from Fall 2005-Fall 2007.
-Over the last 14 years, in addition to Creditor’s Rights, Ms. Noiva has handled matters regarding Corporate and Residential Real Estate closings, conducted title searches and prepared title reports for the attorney, Contract Collections, Small Claims, Will & Trust matters, Criminal Litigation, and Civil Litigation, such as Personal Injury & Insurance Defense.
+She graduated cum laude and completed the Honors Program and was a Dean’s List candidate from Fall 2005-Fall 2007.
+Over the last 14 years, in addition to Creditor’s Rights, Ms. Noiva has handled matters regarding corporate and residential real estate closings, conducted title searches and prepared title reports for the attorney.
+Other matters include contract collections, small claims, will and trust, criminal litigation, and civil litigation.